codidact/docs/User-Help/CodidactAbilities.md

 ## How do I earn this ability?

-This ability is automatically granted to you when you create an account.
+This ability is automatically granted when you create an account.

 **Participate Generally**